 - Revenue recognition: Creating and applying controls for monthly financial reporting to ensure compliance

-- Month-end close: Enabling accurate reporting and analysis, and providing insights on the company’s financial position.
+- Month-end close: Enabling accurate reporting and analysis, and providing insights on the company’s financial position

-In many ways, a financial controller can have duties on par with that of a Chief Financial Officer (CFO).
-In small- to medium-sized businesses (SMBs) in particular, the controller and the CFO are often the same person.
+In many ways, a financial controller can have duties on par with that of a CFO.
+In small- to medium-sized businesses (SMBs), the controller and the CFO may be the same person.
 This is increasingly true at smaller firms and startups, according to fractional controller Katherine M. “[These businesses] are not seeing the value in paying for a full-time controller over a controller-CFO,” she says.
 “So essentially, they want to hire a hybrid situation.”

 - Business budgeting and forecasting: Predicting a company’s future financial position based on trends in past financial data

 - Financial planning: Using financial forecasts to provide strategic insights and recommendations